Rio Bravo Conservation and Management Area: History

+Ecology

-Surveys of Rio Bravo have yielded over 70 mammal species (greater than 50% bats) and 392 bird species (25% of which are nearctic migrants).
+Rio Bravo is host to a wide variety of habitats including Belizean pine forest, secondary palm and broadleaf forest, marsh forest and freshwater lagoons.
+Surveys have recorded over 70 mammal species (greater than 50% bats) and 392 bird species (25% of which are nearctic migrants).
 Detailed inventories of fish and invertebrates have not yet been undertaken.
 Twenty-two vegetation types are encompassed by the boundaries of the conservation area, and support 230 tree species.
 Species of conservation concern found within the conservation area include the yellow-headed amazon, Morelet's crocodile, and the Central American river turtle.

-Physical geology and climate
+Important Bird Area

+An 175,000 ha site, comprising the Rio Bravo CMA, the Gallon Jug Estate and the Aguas Turbias National Park, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of numerous resident bird species.